jtcdbob/markdown_test/README.md

 ====== After 10 pass, the residual is 8.4E-5 ======
 !!
 MAPREDUCE ITERATION CONVERGES AFTER 10 PASS
 ```
+The total time for Jacobi to converge is 34 minutes.

 Results for randomized pagerank: